chungyc/site-personal/site/article/technical/website/extensionless.markdown

 Hakyll now has a change to [customize its server settings] merged into its code base.
 It is not part of an official release yet, so I am using an unreleased version of Hakyll to do the same thing with Hakyll's own preview server.
-I am also using a custom change to customize how Hakyll's link checker [determines the type of files].
+I have also customized what files it [considers for link checking], which is another option that is not part of an official release yet.

 [warp]: https://hackage.haskell.org/package/warp
 [customize its server settings]: https://github.com/jaspervdj/hakyll/commit/a7e7e52302fd38130ac5ceb677d81bff82af45d6
-[determines the type of files]: https://github.com/jaspervdj/hakyll/pull/973
+[considers for link checking]: https://github.com/jaspervdj/hakyll/commit/532eb3bed46e5e5cb2de9628b816346e402ad991

 ## Caveats